djraju500/ai-task-manager/README.md

 # AI Task Manager

 A privacy-focused, AI-powered Task Management System that classifies, prioritizes, and assigns tasks intelligently using NLP and ML models.
 Designed with features like admin-only task assignment, deadline validations, task timelines, and more.
 ---
+Project 1: AI-Powered Task Management System

+Problem Statement: Design and develop an intelligent task management system that leverages NLP and ML techniques to automatically classify, prioritize, and assign tasks to users based on their behavior, deadlines, and workloads.

+---